verrazzano/docs/drafts/reference/overview/components/monitoring/_index.md

 ra ra ra

-An overview of Sauron goes here - including the operator, etc.
+An overview of Verrazzano monitoring goes here - including the operator, etc.